mrochon/b2cief-upload/README.md

 Get-IEFSettings > appSettings.json`
 ```

+The output will be a json string of the format needed in appSettings.json.
+Use PowerShell pipe redirection to save it directly to a file.

 Log in using a B2C account with application enumeration privileges in the tenant.
 The script will check your B2C tenant for the required IEF applications and save their application ids in the settings file it creates.

-If you have never set up your B2C to use IEF policies you can use [my IEF setup website](https://b2ciefsetup.azurewebsites.net/) or follow [instructions provided in the official documentation](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started).
+If you have never set up your B2C to use IEF policies you can use [my IEF setup website](https://b2ciefsetup.azurewebsites.net/) or follow [instructions provided in the official documentation](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started) to do so.

 ### Upload-IEFPolicies

-Use this function to upload your IEF policies to one or more B2C tenants.
-The settings json file needs to have an environemnt definition for each B2C tenant you wish to upload the policies to.
+Use *Upload-IEFPolicies* function to upload your IEF policies to one or more B2C tenants.

 E.g.